MichaelRay2/Benedictine-Pub-VS-Code/README.md

 | Open times text was pushing too high up the page overlapping with the button| Move open times div to within the same button as the div so they can be scaled relatively. |
 | Within the "sports" page, the channel icons were not sizing properly | Increased the flex-basis on laptop screens to 70% and increased it to 300% on smaller devices. |
 | The foam of the beer drink in the background goes behind the light text on smaller devices. | Change colour of this text to black. |

+## Credits
+Images not referenced below are owned by the developer.

+### Media
+In order of appearance: